avl/noatun/docs/docs.md

 Events can be deleted using [`DatabaseSessionMut::remove_message`].
 Note, however, that this is a low level operation that should not be used for events that have been (or may have been) transmitted to other nodes.
+Noatun still guarantees eventual consistency, but this will only occur after the cutoff interval has passed, and will be accomplished by (potentially) transmitting the entire database state (all messages).
+It is thus strongly recommended to not remove messages from a database in this way.

 ### Adding a new event that undoes the previous event

 The most straightforward way to handle undo is to create an event that just does the reverse of the event that is to be undone.
+This will overwrite all data written by the original message, and it can then hopefully be automatically pruned.

 ### Inhibiting a message from being applied